hkabir83/WWCodingExercise/README.md

 How to run:

-Question 1 and Question 3: run as java application Question 2 :
+Question 1 and Question 3: run as java application.
+Question 2 :
-Way 1 : run testng.xml as TestNG Suite
+Way 1 : run testng.xml as TestNG Suite,
 Way 2 : run TC_Verify_Flow_of_WW.java as TestNG Test